 Transplant procedure characteristics

 Table 2 presents the data on the transplant procedure characteristics, comparing those with and without biliary complications.
+Overall, no significant difference were found between the two groups.

 Biliary stricture formation and treatment

 A total of 45 (15.2%) recipients developed biliary strictures throughout the study period.
 One patient developed two complications.
 Anastomotic stricture formation was the commonest complication with 15 (33.3%) of these occurring within 6-months of transplantation (Table 3).
 Anastomotic stricture formation was the leading cause for intervention with ERCP/PTC and reoperation of the biliary anastomosis (17, 58.6% and 15, 68.2% respectively) (Table 3).
 The development of ITBS accounted for 22.2% of all biliary stricture formation.
 ITBS were the primary indication with five (41.7%) patients undergoing an additional transplant within the first six-months of initial graft placement.
+Some patients were represented more than once as they underwent two interventions for biliary stricture formation.
 Serum Tacrolimus levels on post-operative Day 1 - 7 were found not to be significantly associated with the development of biliary strictures.

 Risk factors for biliary stricture formation

-In recipients developing biliary strictures, bilirubin was significantly increased within the first post-operative week (Day 7 ilirubin 74 µmol/L versus 49µmol/L, p = 0.012) (Figure 1).
-In both univariate and multivariate regression analysis, Day 7 bilirubin >55 µmol/L was associated with the development of biliary stricture formation (Table 4) with an odds ratio of 2.54 (1.22 – 5.29), p = 0.013.
+In recipients developing biliary strictures, total bilirubin was significantly increased within the first post-operative week (Day 7 total bilirubin 74 µmol/L versus 49µmol/L, p = 0.012) (Figure 1).
+In both univariate and multivariate regression analysis, Day 7 total bilirubin >55 µmol/L was associated with the development of biliary stricture formation (Table 4) with an odds ratio of 2.54 (1.22 – 5.29), p = 0.013.
 In addition, hepatic artery thrombosis and primary sclerosing cholangitis were identified as independent risk factors for biliary stricture formation (OR = 25.23, p = <0.001 and OR = 3.10, p = 0.028, respectively).
+The sensitivity and specificity for Day 7 total bilirubin > 55 µmol/L was 38.6% and 77.6%, respectively.

 DISCUSSION

-In this study, we analyzed the risk factors associated with biliary stricture formation post liver transplant in an Australian cohort. ilirubin in the direct post-operative period was found to be associated with the development of biliary strictures, especially at post-operative Day 7.
+In this study, we analyzed the risk factors associated with biliary stricture formation post liver transplant in an Australian cohort.
+Total bilirubin in the direct post-operative period was found to be associated with the development of biliary strictures, especially at post-operative Day 7.

 The development of post-operative biliary strictures is still regarded as the Achilles’ heel of liver transplantation, causing significant patient morbidity and mortality.
 This study supports this statement, as it demonstrated an overall incidence of biliary stricture formation post deceased liver donor transplantation in an Australian center at 15%.
-This is comparable to other reported literature globally, with a 5 - 15% incidence reported in deceased donors and a 28 - 32% incidence reported in living liver donors[1].
+This is comparable to other reported literature globally, with a 5 - 15% incidence reported in deceased donors and a 28 - 32% incidence reported in living liver donors[18].
 These comparable incidence rates of biliary stricture formation are of interest, as unlike other overseas hospitals, our center does not routinely screen for biliary stricture formation with modalities such as MRCP.
 Instead, regular ultrasounds are used in the immediate inpatient setting.
 After this period, our center only images patients that are symptomatic or in those in which a stricture is suspected.

 It is difficult to predict the formation of biliary strictures in adult patients post liver transplant.
-MRCP is a non-invasive technique that enables detailed visualization of the biliary tree, however is a limited and expensive resource[1].
-Through analyzing post-operative recipient blood work, bilirubin was found to be elevated in those that developed biliary strictures, in particular, a bilirubin level >55 µmol/L on post-operative Day 7.
-These findings suggest that bilirubin levels could be used as an inexpensive tool to identify those patients more at risk of biliary stricture formation and these patients could potentially benefit from a surveillance MRCP.
+MRCP is a non-invasive technique that enables detailed visualization of the biliary tree, however is a limited and expensive resource[19].
+Through analyzing post-operative recipient blood work, total bilirubin was found to be elevated in those that developed biliary strictures, in particular, a total bilirubin level >55 µmol/L on post-operative Day 7.
+These findings suggest that total bilirubin levels could be used as an inexpensive tool to identify those patients more at risk of biliary stricture formation and these patients could potentially benefit from a surveillance MRCP.